 Especially once the kids get into high school, there will be tons of things you will see them doing wrong.
 From not waking up to their alarm to the way they handle social relationships, you will find yourself wanting to just tell them exactly what to do.
 But often this will just cause them to reject your directions.
 And it’s generally agreed that one of the best ways to learn is by making your own mistakes.
 But what types of issues and mistakes are worth worrying about?

-My wife and I found the most effective approach during teen years is to give “advice”.
+My wife and I found the most effective approach during teen years is to give “advice”, in most cases, versus mandates.
 And you really have to be careful to make sure your words come across as advice and not direction.
 The kids can choose to take the advice or not.
 If they don’t, but later realize the advice was good, then they might start taking the advice more and more.
 Just don’t expect them to let you know this or to thank you for the advice.
 And also never go for the “I told you so” approach.

 See my other blog posts on parenting here.